China Smith: Production

 Bernard Tabakin was the producer.
-Arthur Person was the director, with Robert Aldrich directing two episodes.
+Arthur Pierson was the director, with Robert Aldrich directing two episodes.
 Robert C. Dennis was the writer.

 The series was made with a two-year gap; the first 26 episodes being filmed in Mexico in 1952, the second 26 episodes were shot in 1954-1955 in San Francisco and Los Angeles.
 The change occurred after the American Federation of Television and Radio Artists (AFTRA) complained that the productions in Mexico deprived AFTRA members of work.
 Divisions of the International Alliance of Theatrical Stage Employees (IATSE) and the American Federation of Labor (AFL) also protested the Mexican filming.
 Roy Brewer, who was chair of the AFL's Hollywood Film Council and representative of the West Coast IATSE, complained to Thrifty Drug Stores, which sponsored the show on KECA-TV, resulting in the company's withdrawal of the six Mexican-filmed episodes from the station.
 Tabakin was removed from the council's "'unfair' list" after he agreed to limit production of TV shows to the United States.

 Production of the show was stopped in April 1954 by the Screen Actors Guild's (SAG) cancellation of the contract that it had with producer Tableau Television, Limited (TT).
 SAG charged that TT had not met the contract's requirements for royalty payments to actors.

 China Smith was financed and distributed by Proktor Syndication International (PSI-TV).